 Loft rooms can be unconventional spaces, but that is also one of their charms.
 All those nooks, crannies and sloping ceilings mean you need to be creative with how you use the space.
-We have pulled together all the best ideas we’ve seen over the years to help you create the best possible space for your loft conversion.
+We have pulled together all the best ideas we’ve seen over the years from our Simply Loft clients to help you create the best possible space for your loft conversion.

 Make the most of the architectural features

 One of the most desirable things about an attic conversion is how you can make the most of the exposed architectural features.
-From chimney breasts to wooden beams, these features give a room character.
+From quirky windows to chimney breasts to wooden beams, these features give a room character.
 Don’t try and hide them, show them off!

 Custom made storage